-Source: Virginia Economic Development Partners

-The poverty rate in Buchanan County is 140% higher than the Virginia rate.
-The per capita income for the county is only 53% of the per capita income of Virginians.
-The proportion of county residents over the age of 25 without a high school diploma is 155% higher than in Virginia.
+The poverty rate in Buchanan County is 24% versus 11.5% in Virginia.
+The per capita income for the county is only 18,357 versus 33,958 for Virginia.
+The proportion of county residents over the age of 25 without a high school diploma is much higher than in Virginia.

-TABLE 17

-COUNTY VERSUS STATE DATA